 We are all too aware of how Procurement teams have always had to yield to Finance’s whims.
 This has, for too long, been the Chief Procurement Officer’s (and not to mention the Purchasing Manager’s) biggest grievance.
 And it’s a grievance that has never quite been addressed.
 About thirteen years ago, while I was working as a sourcing manager, my colleagues and I sensed an opportunity to turn this time-honored tradition on its head, and engineer a change.
 It was a rare opportunity.
 And we seized it.

 Before going into the how, let’s very briefly go into the why: indeed why is it that Procurement sits under Finance.

-The common perception that Procurement is Finance’s underling may be explained by several factors.
+The common perception that Procurement efficiency is Finance’s underling goal may be explained by several factors.
 The most significant of these factors, however, can be ascribed to semantics.
 When Procurement was in its infancy (Read our highly popular primer on the history of Procurement for more context), it was referred to as a “commercial” operation.
 And so the procurement department wasn’t called the procurement department, but the commercial department.
 And the word “commercial” was understood to be associated with money.
 And so it was obvious that Procurement would become directly answerable to Finance.
 Another factor, equally grounded in semantics, was that procurement departments (or rather, commercial departments) were always seen as “spending the money.”
 This impression was enough to situate Procurement within the Finance function.